How To Break Into Video Game Marketing

 Gain Specialized Knowledge of Gaming Platforms and Tools

 Understanding the platforms where games are sold and promoted is key.
 Learn how Steam works for PC games, and get familiar with mobile app stores like Google Play and Apple App Store.
-Know the basics of analytics tools such as Google Analytics, Appsflyer, or Adjust to track campaign performance.
+Know the basics of analytics tools such as Google Analytics, Appsflyer, or Zapier to track campaign performance.

 Taking time to explore these platforms helps you speak the language of the industry and improves your ability to plan and measure marketing efforts.